Site map

 A section of a map drawn in 1975 which shows the housing stock in the centre of Preston together

 with the homes (shaded blue) which remained from around 1915.
-It well demonstrates how much
+It demonstrates how much new

-new building had taken place in the village during sixty years.
-Almost, every newer house is
+building had taken place in the village during sixty years.
+Almost, every newer home was detached

-detached and was clearly ‘high-end’ as distinct from ‘affordable’ housing It also illustrates how
+and clearly ‘high-end’, as distinct from ‘affordable’ housing.
+It also illustrates how dramatically the

-dramatically the appearance of the village changed in sixty years.
-Preston Green and the group of
+appearance of the village changed in sixty years.
+Preston Green and the group of cottages around

-cottages around the Chequers were the only parts of the village depicted on this map that would
+the Chequers were the only parts of the village depicted on this map that would have been

-have been recognised by a person who was living before WW1.
+recognised by a person who was living before 1914.

 Butchers Lane